docker-mailserver/docker-mailserver/README.md

 docker-compose up -d mailserver
 ```

+You should see the new version number on startup, for example: `[ TASKLOG ]  Welcome to docker-mailserver 10.1.0`.

 You're done!
 And don't forget to have a look at the remaining functions of the `setup.sh` script with `./setup.sh help`.

 #### Supported Operating Systems